Ali365Dash/ali365dash.github.io/README.md

 As said, I mostly code in Lua for Roblox.
 I do some scripting, mostly for LeMonde, FlyBristol and airBristol.
 If you don't know what any of those are, you should really look up the Roblox aviation industry.

 ## Other Stuff
-Well, I don't really have anything else to put here.
-Maybe this will get filled in later.
-Bye!
+If you want to keep up with what I'm doing, you can [follow me on Twitter](https://twitter.com/ali365dash) or...welp, I don't really have anything else to give you.